-Effective January 1, 2025, employers may no longer require employees to use up to two (2) weeks of company-provided paid time off (PTO) before they receive CA PFL benefits.
+Effective January 1, 2025, employers may not require employees to use company-provided paid time off (PTO) before they receive CA PFL benefits.

 Funding Mechanism: The state-administered plan is funded by employee contributions taken as deductions from each employee's paycheck.
 For 2025, the withholding rate is 1.2%, with no taxable wage limit.